-5. Keyboard power (KBPWR)
+5. Keyboard power (3-pin KBPWR)

 This jumper allows you to enable or disable the keyboard wake-up feature.
-Set this jumper to pins 1-2 (+5VSB) if you wish to wake up the computer when you press a key on the keyboard (the default is the Space Bar).
+Set this jumper to pins 2-3 (+5VSB) if you wish to wake up the computer when you press a key on the keyboard (the default is the Space Bar).
 This feature requires an ATX power supply that can supply at least 1A on the +5VSB lead, and a corresponding setting in the BIOS (see section 4.5.1 Power Up Control).
-The default is setting is on pins 1-2 (+5VSB).